Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Note: Your company has an on-premises network with numerous servers, which they intend to migrate to Azure.
+### Your company has an on-premises network with numerous servers, which they intend to migrate to Azure.
 You have been tasked with devising a plan that allows for the availability of a few of the servers, in the event that one of the Azure data centers becomes unavailable for a lengthy interval.
 Solution: You should include elasticity in your plan.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.